regregex/OS126/README.md

 Patching the \*command table
 ----------------------------

-With the space made available, it is now practical to add \*commands to the built-in OS command set.
-New entries can be inserted in place of the NUL terminator byte, currently located at address &DF5B.
+With the space made available, it is now practical to add *star commands* to the built-in OS command set.
+New entries can be appended in place of the NUL terminator byte, currently located at address &DF5B.

 Command table entries have the following form:

     NAME  addr_hi  addr_lo  aux

-Each entry begins with the name of the \*command, which must consist of one or more capital letters.
+Each entry begins with the name of the \*command, which consists of one or more capital letters.
 Other characters are not allowed.
-Note that built-in commands *and their abbreviated forms* take precedence over all other commands in the resolution chain.
-It may sometimes be wise to reject abbreviations; to do this create a pair of entries, one without the last letter which passes abbreviated calls down the chain (see below), preceding an entry that names the command in full.
+Note that built-in commands *and their abbreviated forms* take precedence over all other commands in the service chain.
+It may sometimes be wise to reject abbreviations; to do this create a pair of entries, one without the last letter which passes abbreviated calls down the chain (see below), preceding an entry naming the command in full.

 Following the name of the command is the high byte of the *action address* which the command interpreter will call.
-The high byte always has bit 7 set to mark the end of the command name.
-Bit 6 must be set too, to address constant OS memory; code in paged ROM can be reached via the extended vector entry points at &FF00..&FF4E.
+The high byte always has bit 7 set to mark the end of the command name; this means that bit 6 must be set as well, to address the constant OS memory between &C000..&FFFF.
+It takes a jump from OS ROM code to reach routines in main memory (`JMIUSR` is one, described below).
+Code in paged ROM can be reached via the [extended vector] [5] entry points at &FF00..&FF4E.
 The low byte of the address comes next.

 The entry ends with an auxiliary byte that controls the register values on entry to the \*command code.
 Its value is passed to the routine in